Manchester

 Relief as ‘vital lifeline’ fund extended – but only for six months

-By Ethan Davies - Local Democracy Reporter
+Local News by Ethan Davies - Local Democracy Reporter 3rd Sep 2024

 The government's Household Support Fund - which was due to end on 30 September - has been extended to April 2025 (Image - Alasdair Perry)